Samsung Galaxy S5: Changes

 The design of the S5 evolves upon the design of the S4.
-It features a rounded, polycarbonate chassis carrying a "modern glam" look with a dot pattern similarly to that on the 2012 Google Nexus 7 tablet computer, faux metal trim and a removable rear cover.
+It features a rounded, polycarbonate chassis carrying a "modern glam" look with a dot pattern similar to that on the 2012 Google Nexus 7 tablet computer, faux metal trim and a removable rear cover.
 Unlike past models, the S5's rear cover uses a higher quality soft plastic and is dimpled to improve grip.

 The S5 is IP67 certified for dust and water resistance.
 As such, the phone is able to be submerged in water up to 1 m for up to 30 minutes.
 The S5's Micro-USB 3.0 port uses a removable cover.
 The S5 is available in Charcoal Black, Electric Blue, Copper Gold, and Shimmery White color finishes.
 The S5's screen is a 5.1 in 1080p Super AMOLED panel, which is slightly larger than that of the S4, and allows for automatic brightness and gamut adjustments.
 Its minimum dimmable brightness level has been lowered to facilitate vision in dark environments without the need for third-party screen filter overlay apps which would interfere with screen captures.

 Front panel

 Below the screen are three buttons.
 The physical "Home" button in the center contains a swipe-based fingerprint scanner.
 There is a "Recent apps" key (also known as "task key") on the left side and a "Back" key on the right side of the home button.
-As with all main models from the Galaxy S series, the navigation buttons left and right to the home buttons are capacitive.
+As with all main models from the Galaxy S series, the navigation buttons to the left and right of the home button are capacitive.
 However, in accordance with Android 4.0 human interface guidelines, the S5 no longer uses a "Menu" key like its predecessors (left side of home button), although its button layout is still reversed in comparison to other Android devices with the S5's button layout (such as the HTC One X and Galaxy Nexus, whose "Back" buttons are to the left of "Home").
 However, holding the new task key for one second simulates pressing the menu key.

-The S5 comes with a LED light just by the top left of the bezel, which can be set to notify the user with a blue light when calls and texts are received when the device isn't being used and the screen is turned off.
+The S5 comes with an LED light just by the top left of the bezel, which can be set to notify the user with a blue light when calls and texts are received when the device isn't being used and the screen is turned off.
 It also notifies users with a red light when the phone is charging, and a blinking red light when the battery is low.
-This red light turns green when charged to a 100% of battery capacity.
+This red light turns green when charged to 100% of battery capacity.